tomgxz/Kraken/REPORT.md

 ### Stage 1 - Setting up the website

   Before creating the database system, I decided to get the website backend up and running, and design the login and signup pages, to make it easier to test certain elements of the database.
-This includes setting up the template design for the front-end, creating a form system with verification in JavaScript, and performing validation server-side.
+This includes setting up the template design for the frontend, creating a form system with verification in JavaScript, and performing validation server-side.
 The first thing I did was get the flask backend running.
 For this, I modified some code that I have used before when using Flask as a backend.

 ##### \_\_init\_\_.py
   ```python